husarion/panther_ros/panther_description/README.md

 - `mesh_package` - ROS package name to search for custom meshes.
 Used in evaluation **$(find my_amazing_package)/**.
 - `folder_path` - path used to search for mesh files within the ROS package.
 - `kinematics` - kinematics type.
 Possible options: `differential`, `mecanum`.
-- `velocity_x_stderr` - stan error published by driver node in covariance matrix.
+- `velocity_x_stderr` - standard error published by driver node in covariance matrix.
-- `velocity_y_stderr` - stan error published by driver node in covariance matrix.
+- `velocity_y_stderr` - standard error published by driver node in covariance matrix.
-- `velocity_yaw_stderr` - stan error published by driver node in covariance matrix.
+- `velocity_yaw_stderr` - standard error published by driver node in covariance matrix.

 Wheels have to be named as follows:
 - `wheel_collision.stl` - wheel collision mesh.